ArnaudDarre/pallote/apps/pallote-docs/docs/components/breadcrumbs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-import { Breadcrumbs } from "pallote-react"
+import { Breadcrumbs } from 'pallote-react'

 import { breadcrumbItems } from "./partials/breadcrumbs"
 import { DocLinks } from './partials/DocLinks'